Photo: Tomek Dersu Aaron

 Article 4.3

-Complaints about and requests for reimbursement regarding the agreement between the Stedelijk Museum Amsterdam and the visitor must reach the museum in writing within six weeks after the visit took place.
-Complaints and requests for reimbursement submitted after this deadline shall not be considered.
-A complaint can be submitted online at the following e-mail address: info@stedelijk.nl.
-Personal data will be processed when addressing complaints and requests.
+Complaints and claims for reimbursement regarding the agreement between the Stedelijk Museum Amsterdam and the visitor should be submitted to the museum in writing within six weeks of the visit.
+Complaints and claims submitted after this deadline will not be considered.

 Article 4.4

-The Stedelijk Museum Amsterdam shall investigate the complaint and answer it in writing within 30 days of receipt.
-If the investigation has not yet been completed by then, the complainant shall be notified of this, as well as with regard to when the investigation is likely to be completed.
+The Stedelijk Museum Amsterdam will investigate the complaint and respond in writing within 30 days of receipt.
+If the investigation is not completed before that time, this will be communicated to the complainant, including the new expected deadline.

 Article 4.5